flowsnow/next-js-kloudvibe-front-end/content/pages/pricing.md

     actions: []
     type: section_content
     image: /images/Why_DevOps_and_Kubernetes_Are_-a_Perfect_Match.png
-  - section_id: lorem-ipsum
-    title: What is Kubernetes vs Docker?
-    content: "\n\nA fundamental difference between Kubernetes and Docker is that\_Kubernetes is meant to run across a cluster while Docker runs on a single node.
-Kubernetes is more extensive than Docker Swarm and is meant to coordinate clusters of nodes at scale in production in an efficient manner.\n"
-    image_alt: lorem-ipsum
-    actions: []
-    type: section_hero
   - section_id: Docker
     title: 04 DECEMBER 2021
     content: "### Amazon Web Services (AWS)\n\nis a\_secure  and versatile cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.\n"